 We invite you to join us in seeding a thriving, equitable, and sustainable local food system!

 Currently, our Garden Volunteer Days on Sunday 10am-1pm.
 We will have additional special events throughout the year so keep a lookout on the calendar.
-Please let us know if you…Find Out More
+Please let us know if you have a small or large group that would like to adopt a different day or time and we can arrange for a volunteer day/time that…Find Out More